edgedb/edgedb/docs/edgeql/ddl/attributes.rst

 Description
 -----------

-``CREATE ABSTRACT ATTRIBUTE`` defines a new schema attribute for use in the current database.
+``CREATE ABSTRACT ATTRIBUTE`` defines a new attribute for use in the current database.

 If *name* is qualified with a module name, then the attribute is created